alohaeditor/Aloha-Editor/dev-workflow.md

-# How we use branches:
+# How we use branches and pull requests and redmine tickets:
+## Branches
 * We have two long lived branches -- master and dev.
-* Pull requests go from feature and fix branches to master.
+* Dev is for integration testing.
+Feature and fix branches get merged here for immediate testing.
+Dev can be deleted and rebuilt from master if needed.
 * Releases and gh-pages will run off of master.
 * New features or bug fixes branch from master.
-* Dev is for integration testing.
-Feature and fix branches get merged here for immediate testing.
+  * Bug fix branches should use the redmine.oerpub.org ticket number in their name.

+## Releases
+* oerpub releases to remix.oerpub.org as close to immediately after new things are merged to master.
+* Each release will be tagged.
+Major releases will get release branches.
+* For releases that accumulate multiple features and fixes, a branch from master should be used to collect all the changes that will be released together.

+## Pull requests
+* Pull requests go from feature and fix branches to master.
+* Before merging to master, the pull request must be code reviewed and tested.
+When each is approved (code review, test) a comment on the pull request should indicate the approval.
+When both approval comments are there, the pull request can merged to master

-# Integration with redmine
+## Integration with redmine
 OERPUB is using [redmine.oerpub.org](http://redmine.oerpub.org) for tracking issues to the editor.
 When developers are fixing bugs or adding ticketed features, they should reference the ticket in the commits as explained here:
 [Referencing-issues-in-commit-messages](http://www.redmine.org/projects/redmine/wiki/RedmineSettings#Referencing-issues-in-commit-messages)